The Law of Uniform Connectedness

 Designers can create visual connections between related elements by utilizing consistent visual cues.
 These include color, line styles, shapes and patterns.
 Designers use the principle to maintain consistency in typography, iconography, button styles and other visual elements throughout the design.

 Designers apply these visual cues consistently across the design to establish a clear visual language and facilitate the grouping of related elements.
 For example, in a messaging app, it’s good to use consistent iconography and color schemes for different types of messages (such as text, images or voice notes).
-This helps users quickly distinguish between different message types and understand their content.
+This is a factor that helps users quickly distinguish between different types of messages and understand their content.

 Another example is in an e-commerce website, designers can connect product listings visually by using a common color scheme or background.
 This helps users perceive the products as belonging to the same category or group.
 That makes it easier for them to browse and compare options.